casperstorm/dotfiles/README.md

 ```

 ## Running
 To run a specific state you can use the following.
-Replace `nvim` with the desired state.
+Replace `tmux` with the desired state.
 ```
-salt-call --config=./ --refresh-grains-cache state.sls nvim
+salt-call --config=./ --refresh-grains-cache state.sls tmux
 ```

 To get full state run